pmochine/Laravel-Tongue/README.md

   });
 ```

-You can of course name the language files as you wish, and pass the proper prefix (routes. in the example) to the interpret() method.
+You can, of course, name the language files as you wish, and pass the proper prefix (routes. in the example) to the interpret() method.

 ## Helper Functions - (finally something useful 😎)